Qengineering/Radxa-Zero-3-NPU-Ubuntu22/README.md

 | PPOCR-Det        | ppocrv4_det                  | [1, 3, 480, 480]        | INT8  | 15.1          |
 | PPOCR-Rec        | ppocrv4_rec                  | [1, 3, 48, 320]         | FP16  | 17.3          |

-* Due to the pixelwise filling and drawing, segmentation models are relative slow
+* Due to the pixel-wise filling and drawing, segmentation models are relatively slow

 ------------

-## Coooling.
+## Cooling.

 You must cool your Zero3.
 It will get very hot without a heatsink.<br>
 We used a heatsink with two fans designed for the Raspberry Pi Zero, and it works fine.<br>